Sunday, February 21, 2016

 I could have been content to maintain and increase reps with the exercises I was doing and been content with the half marathon distance I am now able to run.

-Something has happened inside of me since partnering with Jeffrey as we clear out the debris from the polio and violence of the past and condition my body to a new mind; a mind that believes in all possibilities and sheds the beliefs that were literally beaten into me.
+Something has happened inside of me since partnering with Dr. Ryan. as we clear out the debris from the polio and violence I am, in the words of Dr. Joe Dispenza, conditioning my body to a new mind; a mind that believes in all possibilities and sheds the beliefs that were literally beaten into me.
 I feel this profound stirring in my soul that I need to continue to challenge myself in new ways building momentum in my health and wellness journey to strength train in new ways and to work on my pace in running.
 I feel as though there is a lot of lost time that I want to make up for.
 I want to enjoy my body and see just what this body can do.

 To that end, I have to start somewhere again.
 This morning I worked out at Wave Health and Fitness while Tom went on a 10 mile run with our running family, L Street Running Club.
 Sure there was a part of me that would have loved to go out with them but I know running two days in a row and running a 10 miler this morning would have been tempting fate - for now and only for now.